jfschwarz/hoc-dojo/README.md

 You can use the validation functions from `src/validation.js`.

-Only valid values must ever be written to the global app state.
+Only valid values must ever be propagated and written to the global app state.